-All parents (must be parishioners) are asked to attend a baptism preparation meeting prior to the baptism of their child.
+All parents (must be parishioners) are asked to attend a baptism workshop meeting prior to the baptism of their child.
 Find a date that works for you and then CLICK HERE to register online.

 CONTACT: Becky Olson at 651-683-9808 ext.
 102.

 The Sacrament of First Reconciliation is offered in Fall 2017: